Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models: Likelihood ratio

-The use of independence assumption raised concerns about overestimating the weight of DNA evidence \cite{curran2009statistics}, as in a small or inbred population, the probability of some other person having the same genotype is higher than that within populations at HWE, thus the actual likelihood ratio would be smaller.
-Sewall Wright proposed the \textit{co-ancestry coefficient}, here denoted by $\theta\in [0,1]$, as a solution \cite{wright1949genetical}, which denotes the measured average progress of subpopulations towards fixation \cite{balding2015weight}, which in practice is the ``proportion of alleles that share a common ancester in the same subpopulation'' \cite{balding1994dna}.
-At fixation, all individuals within a specific subpopulation share the same genotype (although genotypes may vary between different subpopulations), and $\theta=1$.
-On the other hand, in a homogeneous population, where the proportions of alleles are identical in every subpopulation, $\theta=0$.
-Balding and Nichole used the co-ancestry coefficient with beta-binomial model for allele frequencies \cite{nichols1991effects,balding1994dna}.
-Consider a single locus first.
-The conditional probability of observing allele $A$ given that within a sample of $n$ alleles, $m$ copies of allele $A$ have been observed, is given by
+Therefore, with estimates of the relevant allele probabilities, we can then obtain, as in Equation~\ref{eq:pEHd}, $P(E\mid H_d)=\frac{\mathbb{P}(G)N-1}{N}\approx\mathbb{P}(G)$ for large $N$, so LR$\approx 1/\mathbb{P}(G)$.
+The necessary conditions for HWE that would make sense of the independence assumptions are, unfortunately, unrealistic: (i) population size is infinitely large; (ii) entirely random mating, including selfing; (iii) absence of disruptive factors such as migration, mutation, or selection.
+Indeed, the independence assumptions discussed above raised concerns about overestimating the weight of DNA evidence \citep{curran2009statistics}, as in a small or inbred population, the probability of some other person having the same genotype is higher than in HWE, yielding a larger $\mathbb{P}(E\mid H_{\rm d})$ and thereby a smaller LR.

-where $p_A$ denotes the population proportions of allele $A$.
-Therefore, if we randomly draw two alleles from the subpopulation, then the probability of both of them being $A$ is
+\paragraph{Co-ancestry assumption.} \cite{wright1949genetical} proposed the \textit{co-ancestry coefficient}, here denoted by $\theta\in [0,1]$.
+This coefficient measures the average progress of subpopulations towards \textit{fixation} \citep{balding2015weight}, which is the evolutionary state where all individuals within a specific subpopulation share the same genotype, i.e.~for a single locus, only one type of allele can be observed.
+Thus, $\theta$ can be interpreted as the ``proportion of alleles that share a common ancestor in the same subpopulation'' \citep{balding1994dna}, with $\theta=1$ corresponding to fixation, and $\theta=0$ denoting a homogeneous population, where the proportions of alleles are identical in every subpopulation. \cite{nichols1991effects} and \cite{balding1994dna} used the co-ancestry coefficient as a parameter of a Beta-Binomial distribution \citep{curran2009statistics} to model allele frequencies.
+Suppose we observe $n$ allelic samples, and for the $i$-th sample let $X_i=1$ if allele $\omega$ is present and $X_i=0$ otherwise.
+Then, assume